-The most important difference between covariant junction conditions and the Darmois-Israel formulation, however, is in the relevance of the conditions on the Weyl tensors for junction conditions.
-As Israel's conditions do not contain explicitly the Weyl tensor these conditions might be overlooked, but they can become relevant in other settings (spacetimes or theories of gravity).
-Indeed the ease of generalization is another advantage of using covariant approaches in the formulation of junction conditions.
+However, the most important difference between the covariant junction conditions and the Israel formulation is in the relevance of the conditions on the Weyl tensors for junction conditions.
+As Israel's conditions do not explicitly contain the Weyl tensor, these conditions might be overlooked, but they can become relevant in other settings (particular geometries or modified theories of gravity).
+Indeed, the ease of generalization is another advantage of using covariant approaches in formulating junction conditions.
 It is known that the treatment of complicated spacetimes, like Bianchi IX and extensions of General Relativity, can be significantly simplified by employing this formalism.
 We expect the same will happen with the extensions of junction conditions to these contexts.
 We will explore these possibilities in forthcoming works.